silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ``genfstab -U /mnt >> /mnt/etc/fstab``

-# 8. Basic Arch Linux configuration with chroot
+# 8. Basic Arch Linux configuration, create a user and add user to the sudoers group with chroot

 **Log into your installation as chroot:**